Department of Leadership Studies

 The LEAD program is a way to explore my profession deeper and to better myself as an educator.
 Education in Arkansas is often viewed as being weak, but we can find ways to make improvements all across the board and the LEAD program is a great way to do that. — Cody – Cohort 2

 The PhD in Leadership program is the only degree program of its kind in Arkansas and is unique to this region of the United States.
-The program, taught by faculty from a variety of academic disciplines, offers a broad-based, interdisciplinary curriculum using scholarly skills and research for preparing active professionals from education, government/nonprofit settings to contribute to the knowledge of contemporary leadership and to assume organizational leadership roles.
+The program, taught by faculty from a variety of academic disciplines, offers a broad-based, interdisciplinary curriculum using scholarly skills and research for preparing active professionals to contribute to the knowledge of contemporary leadership and to assume organizational leadership roles.

 The program allows me to focus on diversity and multicultural communications.
 It allows me to be around people who also want to make a difference, and I’m going forward in my goals to help other people in my new country. — Katherine, Native of Ukraine – Cohort 3

 - Issue 7, Vol. 1 – April 2016

 - Issue 6, Vol. 1 – March 2016